nicholasbien/music-player/README.md

 A web-based music player for YouTube, SoundCloud, Bandcamp, and more.

 Processes URLs with youtube-dl running on the server.
 Streams audio in HTML5 audio elements.
+Stores song and playlist data in local storage.

 Demo at http://nicholasbien.com/music.